Peptides

 Evidence Base

-Tirzepatide's clinical trial program is among the most impressive in metabolic disease history.
+Tirzepatide's clinical trial program is among the most impressive in metabolic disease history, with multiple large Phase III programs demonstrating consistent superiority over existing treatments.

-SURMOUNT-MMOPhase III, CV outcomesOngoing; evaluating MACE reduction in obesityPending
+SURMOUNT-MMOPhase III, CV outcomes, obesityOngoing; evaluating MACE reduction — results expected 2027Pending

 Safety & Side Effects